Last Updated on

-Ofada stew with boiled eggs (stew soaked eggs).
+Ofada stew recipe with boiled eggs (stew soaked eggs).
 Oh yes please, honestly this ofada stew is one of the best things I have cooked recently, It is quick to make and requires few ingredients.
 I say this all the time, it is not quantity that makes good food but the quality and love that goes into it.

 Ofada stew is enjoyed in every part of Nigeria, it is mostly paired with ofada rice.
 I bet you, I make the best!!! well if I do say so myself.
 This stew is just the truth, I use roasted bell pepper for this stew but please feel free to use it fresh if you don’t have access to an oven.
 I have other ofada stew recipe on the blog, do not hesitate to check them out.
 Let’s get cooking Ofada stew recipe 1.3 lol